next-multilingual/next-multilingual/README.md

 export default MyDocument;
 ```

 This serves only 1 purpose: display the correct server-side locale in the `<html>` tag.
 Since we are using a "fake" default locale, it's important to keep the correct SSR markup, especially when resolving a dynamic locale on `/`.
 The `normalizeLocale` is not mandatory but a recommended ISO 3166 convention.
-Since Next.js uses the locales as URLs prefixes, they are lower-cased in the configuration and can be re-normalized as needed.
+Since Next.js uses the locales as URL prefixes, they are lower-cased in the configuration and can be re-normalized as needed.

 ### Configure all your pages to use SEO friendly markup

-`next-multilingual/head` provides a `<MulHead>` component will automatically creates a canonical link and alternate links in the header.
+`next-multilingual/head` provides a `<MulHead>` component which automatically creates a canonical link and alternate links in the header.
 This is something that is not provided out of the box by Next.js.

 #### Add a `NEXT_PUBLIC_ORIGIN` environment variable

 As per [Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions), alternate links must be fully-qualified, including the transport method (http/https).
-Because Next.js does not know which URL is used at build time, we need to specify the absolute URLs that will be used, in an [environment variable](https://nextjs.org/docs/basic-features/environment-variables).
+Because Next.js does not know which URL is used at build time, we need to specify the absolute URL that will be used, in an [environment variable](https://nextjs.org/docs/basic-features/environment-variables).
 For example, for the development environment, create an `.env.development` file at the root of your application with the following variable (adjust based on your setup):

 ```ini
 NEXT_PUBLIC_ORIGIN=http://localhost:3000